vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/2-configure-custom-specs.md

 ### Create a Customization Specification for Windows Guest Operating Systems

-Create a Windows guest operating system specification that you can apply when you create cloud templates for use with vRealize Automation.
-This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from vRealize Automation.
+Create a Windows guest operating system specification that you can apply when you create cloud templates for use with Aria Automation.
+This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from Aria Automation.

 #### UI Procedure